 You can check if Memberium is running on frontend by checking the page source of the homepage of your site.
-Here’s a screenshot for this:
+Go to the homepage of the site

 If you’re unable to view this, then it means that Memberium is not running on the frontend and one reason for this is that IonCube loader is not installed or misconfigured.

 In some cases, Memberium support might be able to help you fix this issue or you can also try contacting your host who’ll help you in installing IonCube.

 Sometimes security plugins can also block the HTTP POST.
 We’ve noticed this with plugins like iThemes Security, BulletProof Security, Sucuri, Wordfence, and WP Spam Shield.